Supporting the Sector

 There are a wide range of agencies and representative bodies for Scotland's universities and colleges, and we work closely with them all.
 You can find out more about them via their websites, which you can find on the bottom of our home page.

 See our Quality Arrangements page for information on how the sector ensures that the education that happens at colleges and universities is as good as possible.
-In June 2021, the Scottish Funding Council (SFC) published its final report of its Review of Coherent Provision and Sustainability.
-One of the recommendations in the report was to develop a single tertiary approach to quality for colleges and universities.
-This new approach seeks to put the experiences of students at the centre of the sector’s approach to quality.
-To facilitate this, SFC commissioned sparqs to develop a shared sector reference point - the Student Learning Experience model, launched in October 2023.
+In July 2024, the Scottish Funding Council (SFC) published Guidance on Quality for Colleges and Universities AY 2024-25 to AY 2030-31 - outlining the single tertiary approach to quality for colleges and universities, which the sector had been working towards over the previous few years.
+This new tertiary approach seeks to put the experiences of students and partnership with students at the centre of the Tertiary Quality Enhancement Framework (TQEF).
+To facilitate this, SFC commissioned sparqs to develop a shared sector reference point - the Student Learning Experience model, launched in October 2023, as well as Scotland's Ambition for Student Partnership, launched in October 2024.

 See our jobs board for details of sector vacancies related to student engagement.
 The page is regularly updated with current roles.